lejohndary/accelerate-bootcamp-2025/README.md

 `project-2-anchor-client` -

-There has been a solana program deployed on devnet with this address: `INSERT PUBKEY HERE`
+There has been a solana program deployed on devnet with this address: `5Couhd2qWo7v3L8LR3Q4daDPdFyJpV8MNqi3wkzNWGvu`

 _(Note: the address will not be shown until day 1 in the office)_